oss-academy/article/software-principle/README.md

 <p align="justify">

-KISS stands for **`Keep It Simple, Stupid`** which reportedly coined by Clarence Leonard "Kelly" Johnson lead engineer at the Lockheed Martin.
-It is a software principle that prefers simplicity over unnecessary complexity.
+KISS stands for **`Keep It Simple, Stupid`** which reportedly was coined by Clarence Leonard "Kelly" Johnson lead engineer at Lockheed Martin.
+It is used in software development as a software principle that prefers simplicity over unnecessary complexity.

 </p>